acannistra/planet-snowcover/preprocess/README.md

 # Pipeline Design Considerations

-The purpose of this pipeline is to merge raw ground truth data with imagery for the production of a set of standardized image tiles for the purpose of training a machine learning model.
+The purpose of this pipeline is to merge raw ground truth data in raster or vector format with satellite imagery for the production of a set of standardized image tiles for the purpose of training a machine learning model.

 This particular implementation assumes a desired output of paired (data, mask) tilesets.